Vodacom Group Limited (JSE:VOD)

 About Vodacom Group

-Vodacom Group Limited operates as a connectivity, digital, and financial services company in South Africa, Egypt, and internationally.
-It offers range of communication services, including voice, messaging, and data services.
-The company also provides mobile and fixed line connectivity solutions, as well as internet and virtual private network services to its customers over various wireless, fixed-line, satellite, mobile, and converged technologies; Internet of Things; and cloud hosting and security services comprising infrastructure as a servic...
+Vodacom Group Limited provides communications products and services.
+It offers voice, messaging, converged services, broadband, data connectivity, mobile financial services, and other value-added services.
+The company also provides mobile and fixed line connectivity solutions, as well as internet and virtual private network services to its customers in various wireless, fixed-line, satellite, mobile, and converged technologies; connectivity solutions; Internet of Things; and cloud hosting and security services comprising infrastructure as a ser...
 [Read more]

 Financial Performance